 Sweeteners also disappear quickly off the grocery store shelves (and even our own home shelves), so keeping extra stocked up is a really smart decision.

-Not to mention, having sweeteners means you can make up a delicious treat to bring comfort in the midst of a pandemic, and that helps alleviate a little bit of stress for everyone.
+Not to mention, having sweeteners means you can make up a delicious treat to bring comfort in the midst of a calamity, and that helps alleviate a little bit of stress for everyone.

 If regular sugar becomes scarce, consider stocking other forms of sweetener such as molasses, brown rice syrup, and even monk fruit or stevia.